zencart/documentation/content/user/troubleshooting/blank_page.md

 ---
-title: Blank Page (or partial blank page) troubleshooting
+title: Blank Page troubleshooting
-description: Blank Page in Zen Cart (or partial blank page) troubleshooting
+description: Blank Page (or partial blank page) in Zen Cart - how to fix
 category: troubleshooting
 weight: 10
 ---

+A blank page (or partial blank page) occurs when the PHP interpreter has a fatal error creating your page.

 Blank pages can be caused by a number of things, and often occur just after installing, upgrading, or customizing your store.
 Any time you touch a PHP file, you must be sure to not introduce syntax problems, and you need to be sure that it uploaded correctly.

 ## 1\.
 Did all your file-uploads work properly?

-Sometimes FTP programs experience a timeout when uploading large quantities of files (such as when installing or upgrading your site), or fail to fully upload some files, or leave them as just 0 bytes in size.
+Sometimes [FTP tools](/user/first_steps/useful_tools/#ftp-tools) experience a timeout when uploading large quantities of files (such as when installing or upgrading your site), or fail to fully upload some files, or leave them as just 0 bytes in size.

 Some programs like SmartFTP and CuteFTP are well-known to be problematic in this area.
 See [FTP tools](/user/first_steps/useful_tools/#ftp-tools) for a list of alternatives.